mmccoyd/hillside/README.md

 # Intro
 I wanted a key or so more than the Ferris, so designed a PCB, which expanded a bit.
-The LongFir board has choc spacing and underglow, is reversible, and 100 x 141 mm.
+The LongFir board has choc spacing, underglow and a breakoff outer column; is reversible; and 100 x 141 mm.
+This build has gChoc switches and MBK caps.
 A future OLED option is likely.
 KiCad and QMK files are at xxxx.

 # BOM
 ## Board Hardware